-3 Blockchains as a ballot box
+Blockchains as a ballot box

-Some recent proposals claim using blockchain technology adds security to electronic voting [37, 98, 99].
-We show that blockchains do not address the issues discussed in §2 and might introduce new problems.
+Some recent proposals claim using blockchain technology adds security to electronic voting [70-72].
+We show that blockchains do not address the issues discussed in the "Vulnerabilities of electronic voting systems" section and might introduce new problems.

-We begin by reviewing blockchain technology (§3.1,§3.2).
+We begin by reviewing blockchain technology ("Blockchain technology overview" and "How to achieve a blockchain interface" below).
 Those familiar with blockchain technology may skim or skip these subsections.
-Then §3.3 re-emphasizes and gives examples illustrating that blockchain voting is still online voting, and thus suffers the same vulnerability to serious failures described in §2. §3.4 discusses how blockchain-based electronic voting could create additional problems for election systems.
-Finally, §3.5 describes voting used within blockchain technology, which we distinguish from voting in political elections.
+Then the third subsection, "Blockchain technology applied to voting", re-emphasizes and gives examples illustrating that blockchain voting is still online voting, and thus suffers the same vulnerability to serious failures described in the "Vulnerabilities of electronic voting systems" section above.
+The fourth subsection, "New problems blockchains introduce", discusses how blockchain-based electronic voting could create additional problems for election systems.
+Finally, the fifth subsection, "Voting within blockchains", describes voting used "within" blockchain technology, which we distinguish from voting in political elections.

-3.1 Blockchain technology overview
+Blockchain technology overview

 The term blockchain is used, confusingly, to refer to a wide range of technologies, including distributed databases, hashing, digital signatures, and sometimes even multiparty computation and zero-knowledge proofs.
-All of these technologies individually pre-date the use of blockchain technology by Bitcoin [66].
+All of these technologies individually predate the use of blockchain technology by Bitcoin [73].